Bastille-ID/Bastille.Id.Web/README.md

 # Bastille.Id.Web
 Helps with Creating Protected Web Apps and Web API with Bastille.ID Identity Platform

-This repository ([Bastille.Id.Web](https://github.com/Bastille-ID/Bastille.Id.Web)) is where we (Talegen) lead the development and maintenance of the Bastille.ID Core library.
+This repository ([Bastille.Id.Web](https://github.com/Bastille-ID/Bastille.Id.Web)) is where we (Talegen) lead the development and maintenance of the Bastille.ID Web library.
 The source code here is available to everyone under the standard [Apache 2.0 license](https://github.com/Talegen/Talegen.AspNetCore.hCAPTCHA/blob/main/LICENSE).

-The purpose of this library is to provide common UI pages for protecting Razor-page Web Applications built with ASP.net Core, and any related additional projects that need to interact with the Bastille.ID IdP.
+The purpose of this library is to provide common UI pages for protecting Razor-page Web Applications built with ASP.net Core, and any related additional projects that need to interact with the Bastille.ID Identity Platform.

 ## Contributing